5 ft 4 in female

 | Robinson (1983) | 52.0 kg + 1.9 × (inches over 5 ft) | 49.0 kg + 1.7 × (inches over 5 ft) |

 Ideal Body Weight (IBW) formulas are simple, height-based equations that estimate a “typical” body weight for adults.
-They were created for quick, population-level planning—think drug dosing ranges or equipment sizing—rather than judging individual health.
-Your real-world healthy weight can sit above or below these numbers, especially if you have a higher muscle mass, unique body proportions, or specific health considerations.
+They were created for quick, population-level planning—think drug dosing ranges, nutrition references, or equipment sizing—rather than judging individual health.
+Your real-world healthy weight can sit above or below these numbers, especially if you have higher muscle mass, unique body proportions, or specific health considerations.

-Different researchers proposed slightly different starting points and per-inch adjustments.
+Different researchers proposed different starting points and per-inch adjustments.
 Broca is the oldest and most minimal (height in centimeters minus 100), sometimes “modified” with a small multiplier.
-Devine (1974), Hamwi (1964), and Robinson (1983) all anchor at 5 feet (152.4 cm) and add a set amount per inch above that, with male/female variants.
-These methods often produce a range rather than a single “correct” answer—useful as a gentle reference, not a verdict.
+Devine, Hamwi, Robinson, and Miller anchor at 5 feet (152.4 cm) and add a set amount per inch above that.
+Lorentz uses height in centimeters, and Peterson estimates a target-BMI weight.
+The span is usually more useful than any single number.

 Some references suggest a light frame-size adjustment (about ±10%).
 This acknowledges that two people of the same height can have different skeletal builds.
 Even so, body composition (muscle vs. fat), bone density, and distribution of weight matter far more for health than a single scale number.
 Athletes, strength trainees, and many others commonly fall outside IBW estimates while being perfectly healthy.